 Priya first presented her findings last year in a plenary session talk at the American Society of Human Genetics annual meeting.
 This month her research paper is published in the latest issue of the American Journal of Human Genetics.

 UPD was previously estimated to occur in one in about 3,500 live births.
 But to study the actual frequency requires a genetics database with millions of participants and several thousands of families.
 That is something 23andMe’s research database is uniquely positioned to address.
 Leveraging the database, Priya and co-authors were able to look at a very large set of data from more than 4 million customers who consented to participate in research.
-In addition they looked at another batch of data from a little under half a million individuals in the UK Biobank.
+In addition, they looked at another batch of data from a little under half a million individuals in the UK Biobank.
 Using these data sets and a new machine learning method, Priya was able to identify cases of UPD.
-This also offered a way to estimate for its frequency.
+This also offered a way to estimate its frequency.

 Some with UPD Have No Apparent Health Issues